 11. Aunty's Beach House Premium Experiences

-At $63 per child per two hour session, these premium experiences are very expensive but they do include a special activity and very nice souvenir.
-Characters come by for visits as well, and Photopass photographers capture images you’d never be able to get yourself (images are included in the cost of a general resort Photopass purchase).
-Currently three options are available: Kakamora Chaos with Moana, Becoming Sea Creatures, and SURF’S UP!
-A Surfin’, Fishin’, Dancin’ party.
+At $64 per child per 3-hour session, these premium experiences are very expensive but they do include a special activity and very nice souvenir.
+Characters come by for visits as well, and Photopass photographers capture images you'd never be able to get yourself (images are included in the cost of a general resort Photopass purchase).
+Currently three options are available: Kakamora Chaos with Moana, SURF'S UP!
+A Surfin', Fishin', Dancin' party, and the new Galactic Games.

-The free activities book up almost the moment the Aunty’s Beach House reservations system opens 2 weeks in advance.
+The Aunty's Beach House reservations system opens 45 days in advance, and free activity slots can book up fully weeks in advance.
 But premium activities are available much more last minute because of the extra cost.
-So if you missed your chance to book free Aunty’s sessions, paying for some kids club time is a solid backup option.
-Or if you simply find your children love Aunty’s and they want to spend more time there, it’s nice the paid option usually has availability.
+So if you missed your chance to book free Aunty's sessions, paying for some kids club time is a solid alternative.
+Or if you simply find your children love Aunty's and they want to spend more time there (especially if you can get a spa appointment to match the session times), it's nice the paid option usually has availability.

 Personally, I'd much prefer if Aunty's would open for more free hours with more flexibility, as was the case in 2020 and earlier.
 But under the current system, paying a little extra is a hack that some families may find valuable.